What Is a Franchise Agreement?

 Don't underestimate the importance of your franchise agreement.
 This legally binding contract between you and your franchisor determines how you run your franchise, your obligations to the franchisor, and the franchisor's obligations to you.

 There's no standard franchise agreement.
 Franchise agreements differ in style, content, and language.
 Their terms vary based on the methods of operation involved in their specific industry.
-Since franchisors and their lawyers write these documents, the conditions of most agreements heavily favor the franchisor and their right to maintain control of your business.
+Since franchisors and their lawyers write these documents,

 You shouldn't have any surprises by the time you're ready to sign a franchise agreement.
 You're entitled to receive a copy of a sample agreement at least 5 days before you sign.
-No matter how confident you feel in your legal expertise, you should have a franchise lawyer review your agreement to flag any questionable conditions and ensure you understand your obligations in the agreement.
+No matter how confident you feel in your legal expertise,

 What Should a Franchise Agreement Include?